 Shaun Oldenburger, TPWD’s dove program leader, noted that white-winged doves are continuing to expand and increase in abundance and the mourning dove population has been increasing after lingering drought in recent years.
 Like last year when heavy rainfall in late spring and early summer was detrimental to nesting, there should have been plenty of time for renesting efforts.
 And, just like in past years, lots of moisture should bring lots of groceries, meaning hunters may have to put in more time scouting to find large numbers of doves, Oldenburger said.

 If you had to pick a select number of counties that consistently provide quality shoots, you’d have to zero in on hot spots in Central Texas and South Texas.
 The top counties in the north and central dove zones typically are Brown, Coleman, Comanche, Throckmorton, Haskell and Shackelford, while Karnes, Live Oak, Frio, Starr, Hidalgo and La Salle are among the best in the south zone.

-In the special whitewing area, the season runs Sept.
-3-4, 10-11, Sept.
-23 to Nov.
-9 and Dec.
-17 to Jan.
-23. During the early two weekends there, hunting is allowed only in the afternoon and the daily bag limit is 15 birds, to include not more than two mourning doves and two white-tipped doves.
-When the general hunting season opens, the aggregate bag limit is 15 with no more than two white-tipped doves.
+During the early two weekends for the Special White-Winged Dove Days in the South Zone, hunting is allowed only from noon to sunset and the daily bag limit is 15 birds, to include not more than two mourning doves and two white-tipped doves.
+During the general season in the South Zone, the aggregate bag limit is 15 with no more than two white-tipped doves.